 Where we feel that a reading age may not be a true reflection, we may administer a re-test.
 It is important to be aware that one single test may not produce a result that is entirely accurate, but over time, it is expected that a picture of reading ability and reading progress will be built.

-For children identified as having a below average or low reading ability, in addition to the support offered by our curriculum and teaching, we will usually conduct further assessments, so as to inform appropriate interventions for individual needs.
+For children identified as having a below average or low reading ability, in addition to the support offered by our curriculum and teaching, we will usually conduct further assessments so as to inform appropriate interventions for individual needs.

-Target Grades (Year 10 only)
+Agreed Target Grades (Year 10 only)

 For every student, in each subject, the school sets a 'Target Grade' for the end of Key Stage 4 (end of Year 11).

-We start with a target generated by the Fischer Family Trust (FFT), a not-for-profit organisation that processes the National Pupil Database for the Department of Education and is the leading independent provider of education data for schools in the UK.
+We start with a target generated by the Fischer Family Trust (FFT), a not-for-profit organisation that processes the National Pupil Database for the Department of Education.
 FFT look at the GCSE results of all students nationally from last year.
 They compare those students who got the same scores as your child when they were taking their SATs in Year 6 and use this information to set target grades for your child that are in line with similar students nationally.

 We use the FFT20 benchmark for setting targets.
 This means if your child hits their target grade at the end of Year 11, they have achieved a result in line with other students in other schools that are making greater than average progress (20th percentile progress).
 We then ask all subject teachers to review the FFT20 target grade and use their professional judgement to decide if it is a true reflection of the potential of each student in their subject.
 Teachers may then raise the target grade in their subject to make it more challenging and ambitious.
-This is the grade that is reported home and knowing this grade will help you understand your child's potential.
+This is the Agreed Target Grade that is reported home.
+Knowing this grade will help you understand your child's potential.